gentlemans-club/notpi/README.md

 and have that same code work as expected on the Sense HAT itself.

 Currently, the plan is primarily to provide functions to draw to the 8x8 matrix, and also to handle button input.

+## Why

+The project was started from a need to have a development environment without the need of a Raspberry Pi.

+Research suggested that there are two existing emulators; [sense-emu](https://sense-emu.readthedocs.io/en/v1.1/), and [trinket.io](https://trinket.io/sense-hat)'s web based emulator.
+The former is primarily meant to be run on a Raspberry Pi, and as such proved to be difficult to set up on Mac OS or Windows.
+The drawback of the latter is primarily that it is clumsy to use version control software with it.

 ## Installation